 Violations of the Student Code of Conduct are considered serious infractions of student behavior and subject to penalties relative to the level of the matter.
+Academic Integrity matters are handled directly by the academic units.
+Non-academic matters are handled by the Associate Chancellor for Student Affairs.

 Students may not disturb normal classroom procedures by distracting or disruptive behavior.
 Examples of disruptive behavior include, but are not limited to, the following:

-- Repeatedly leaving and entering the classroom without authorization - Answering cellular phone or allowing it to beep - Making loud or distracting noises - Repeatedly speaking without being recognized, interrupting the instructor or other students, or otherwise acting in disregard of the instructor's request - Resorting to physical threats or violence directed toward the instructor or other students.
+- Repeatedly leaving and entering the classroom without authorization - Answering cellular phone or allowing it to beep - Making loud or distracting noises - Repeatedly speaking without being recognized, interrupting the instructor or other students, or otherwise acting in disregard of the instructor's request - Resorting to physical threats or violence directed toward the instructor or other students.\

-Physical threats or violence are a violation of the University's Code of Student Conduct and incidents should be referred to the Dean of Students immediately.
-Please consult "Standards of Classroom Behavior," in The University Code of Student Conduct http://studentconduct.rutgers.edu/files/documents/UCSCJuly2011.pdf and the University's "Policy against Verbal Assault, Defamation and Harassment" http://studentconduct.rutgers.edu/files/documents/PolicyAgainstVerbalAssault.pdf for further information.
+\Physical threats or violence are a violation of the University's Code of Student Conduct and incidents should be referred to the Dean of Students immediately.
+Please consult "Standards of Classroom Behavior," in The University Code of Student Conduct

+Student Policies, including the Student Code of Conduct, procedures and definitions, can be found at: http://studentconduct.rutgers.edu/disciplinary-processes/university-code-of-student-conduct/